Monarch Little League’s “Play It Smart”

-Guidelines are based off the City of Louisville, Boulder County and Colorado State guidelines for Personal Recreation and Team Sports.
+Guidelines are based on the City of Louisville, Boulder County and Colorado State guidelines for Personal Recreation and Team Sports.
 These and Monarch LL guidelines may change.

 Part A – Wellness | Tracing | Season:

 1. If any coach, umpire, player, or family members of a player are experiencing any signs of illness, they cannot participate, come to the field, and/or must leave the field if they become ill.